 Must possess excellent team-building, listening, problem-solving, and prioritization skills.

-Proficient computer skills (i.e., Windows environment, Microsoft Office, PeopleSoft, Oracle, etc.) and strong business administrative skills (i.e., presentations, report and letter writing, time management, etc.).
+Proficient computer and printer skills (i.e., Windows environment, Microsoft Office, PeopleSoft, Oracle, toner replacement, etc.), and strong business administrative skills (i.e., presentations, report and letter writing, time management, etc.).

 Pursuant to the New York State Public Officers Law & the MTA Code of Ethics, all employees who hold a policymaking position must file an Annual Statement of Financial Disclosure (FDS) with the NYS Commission on Ethics and Lobbying in Government (the “Commission”).